 The magic number nine

 It’s true.
 Prices ending with the number 9 sell better.
-Test described in the pricing strategy book Priceless said a product was sold for 3 different prices: $34, $39 and $44 dollars.
+A test described in the pricing strategy book Priceless said that a product was sold for three different prices: $34, $39, and $44 dollars.
 The highest volume of sales took place when the price was $39.

 Everybody understands that $39 is basically $40, but in our subconscious mind it still seems to be a lower bracket price.

 There is one way of displaying the price that is even more effective than prices ending with a 9.
 It’s the former price–current price technique.
 When selling the same product with these two price labels, the $40 price will win.

 Crossing out the previous price is very effective.
 Have you noticed how Amazon uses it all the time?